Nevue Fine Art Marketing

 By comparison, social media may seem like a piece of cake.

-However, posting on social media is harder than you might think.
+However, posting on social media is more complicated than you might think.

-It isn’t as simple as Tweeting out whatever thought comes into your mind.
+It isn’t as simple as Tweeting out whatever thought you think.

 Making it big in art, music, literature, and the humanities and entertainment sector is hard enough, as is maintaining a presence on social media.

-You don’t want to hinder your own efforts, and that’s exactly what can happen if you aren’t careful and don’t optimize your social media posts.
+You don’t want to hinder your efforts, which can happen if you aren’t careful and don’t optimize your social media posts.

-With that in mind, let’s take a look at the Seven Deadly Social Media Sins and how you can avoid them.
+With that in mind, let’s look at the Seven Deadly Social Media Sins and how to avoid them.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy